 Dan first set foot in Maine in 2005, his first year as a counselor.
-Over the years he was a Tennis Instructor, Campus Head, and is now Program Director, where he oversees staffing, scheduling and facility rental.
+Over the years he was a Tennis Instructor, Campus Head, Program Director and is now Assistant Director, where he oversees staffing, scheduling and facility rental.
 He loves working with campers and staff, and enjoys seeing their growth not only throughout the summer but over multiple years.
-2019 will be his 15th summer at camp.
+2020 will be his 16th summer at camp.

 Born and raised in Missouri, he has a degree in Strategic Communications, but was drawn instead to traveling, volunteering, and camp.
 After college, Dan joined Americorps NCCC, where he spent two terms working on team-based community service projects all across the country including disaster relief, construction, food service, and education.
 He enjoys hiking, Ultimate Frisbee and anything that involves spending time outside.
 He currently lives in South Portland with his girlfriend and their dog Tenny.